tkc-vh/tkc-vh.github.io/assets/TKC-VH{2025}/C48-50_VI+EN_V2_Signature-SHA256/README.md

+#  © 2026 Tran Khac Cuong & Dieu Tam (TKC&VH)
+- All rights reserved.

+---

-# 🐢 Digital Copyright & Authenticity Record – Legal Archive
+## 🔐 Digital Copyright & Authenticity Record – Legal Archive

 - This directory contains a sealed legal and technical archive used to authenticate the authorship and integrity of the TKC-VH Diary Worrks.